 - Individuals traveling or incurring reasonable expenses related to Association business shall be reimbursed for such expenses.
 Individuals are expected to exercise the same care in incurring expenses that a discreet person would exercise when incurring personal expenses. - Authority to incur expenses chargeable to the Association shall be approved in advance by the Executive Board or the President.
-Such approval shall be within the budgetary limitations of the current fiscal year and within the limits of these policies.

-- All expenses must be submitted on an Association voucher form and must include receipts for all expenses and the claimant's signature.
+Such approval shall be within the budgetary limitations of the current fiscal year and within the limits of these policies. - All expenses must be submitted on an Association voucher form and must include receipts for all expenses and the claimant's signature.
 A mileage log must accompany a voucher or be written directly on the voucher to receive payment. - All expenses must be submitted within the fiscal year they were incurred.
-No requests will be accepted after September 20 for the previous fiscal year. - Reimbursement requests will be verified by the Executive Assistant and President for accuracy and approval before payment is processed. - Any disputes regarding reimbursement will be taken to the Executive Board for a final decision. - 4.
-Travel, Lodging, and Association Leave - Members are expected to travel to Association covered events via the least costly mode of transportation.
+No requests will be accepted after September 20 for the previous fiscal year. - Reimbursement requests will be verified by the Executive Assistant and President for accuracy and approval before payment is processed. - Any disputes regarding reimbursement will be taken to the Executive Board for a final decision.

+4. Travel, Lodging, and Association Leave

+- Members are expected to travel to Association covered events via the least costly mode of transportation.
 If a costlier mode of transportation is chosen for personal reasons, the least costly amount will be paid and the member will be responsible for the difference. - Mileage will be paid at the IRS rate.
-Carpooling is required when possible for mileage reimbursement. - Lodging for members needing accommodations for association events will be based on double occupancy whenever possible.
-If a member requests a single room; the member will be responsible for the cost difference. - The Executive Assistant will monitor all Association Leave and reconcile with the District substitute invoices. - 5.
-Meals and Alcohol - The Association will reimburse Officers and staff for meal expenses for meetings and other Association business. - Members will be reimbursed at the IRS per diem rate for meals and incidentals while traveling for Association business.
-As such they will not be required to submit receipts for such expenditures. - Individual meals will only be reimbursed when group meals are NOT provided for an event. - As alcohol is legal, NSEA may purchase alcohol as gifts (i.e. bottle of champagne for retirees) and as refreshment at NSEA organizational functions (i.e. WEA-RA, NEA-RA) provided it is limited and consumed legally. - 6.
-Technology - Equipment purchased by the Association is the property of the Association and should be returned when it is no longer in use for Association business.
+Carpooling is required when possible for mileage reimbursement. - Officers and employees who receive mileage reimbursement will not be paid for travel from their home to the NSEA Office. - Lodging for members needing accommodations for association events will be based on double occupancy whenever possible.
+If a member requests a single room; the member will be responsible for the cost difference. - The Executive Assistant will monitor all Association Leave and reconcile with the District substitute invoices.

+5. Meals and Alcohol

+- The Association will reimburse Officers and staff for meal expenses for meetings and other Association business. - Members will be reimbursed at the IRS per diem rate for meals and incidentals while traveling for Association business.
+As such they will not be required to submit receipts for such expenditures. - Individual meals will only be reimbursed when group meals are NOT provided for an event. - NSEA may purchase alcohol as gifts (i.e., bottle of champagne for retirees) and as refreshment at NSEA organizational functions (i.e., WEA-RA, NEA-RA) provided it is limited and consumed legally.

+6. Technology

+- Equipment purchased by the Association is the property of the Association and should be returned when it is no longer in use for Association business.
 Reasonable precautions and security should be taken to protect Association property. - Equipment is to be used only by the person it is issued to and/or by others who are performing Association business. - Old equipment must be returned to the Executive Assistant.
-The Executive Assistant will take proper precautions to make sure no Association information is left on old equipment before it is recycled or sold. - 7.
-Stipends - All stipends are subject to the financial health of the Association. - All stipends will be subject to annual review by the President and Executive Assistant. - All stipends will be clearly documented for the coming year, and be a part of the budget approval process.
+The Executive Assistant will take proper precautions to make sure no Association information is left on old equipment before it is recycled or sold.

+7. Stipends